Sega Genesis Mini to Roll Out in September with $80 Price Tag | Digital Trends

-The Sega Genesis Mini will finally roll out in September, following the retro console trend started by the NES Classic, the SNES Classic, and the PlayStation Classic.
+The Sega Genesis Mini will finally roll out in September, following the retro console trend started by the NES Classic Edition, the SNES Classic, and the PlayStation Classic.

 Sega confirmed last year that the device was in the works, but it was originally supposed to be released only in Japan and based on the AtGames technology that also powered the poorly received Genesis Flashback HD in 2017.
 However, Sega decided to delay the retro console into this year, while dropping AtGames, developing its own software with M2, and launching it worldwide.